Book cover

 However, information hiding does not mean that a class should encapsulate all its data and code.
 Doing so would result in a class without utility.
 Indeed, a useful class must have public methods that can be called by clients.
 We also say that a class’s public members define its interface.
 This concept is very important, as it represents the visible part of the class.

 Interfaces must be stable, as changes in a class’s interface may trigger updates in clients.
 For example, consider a class Math, with methods providing mathematical operations.
 Let’s say it has a method sqrt that computes the square root of its parameter.
-If this method’s signature were changed to return an exception when the argument is negative, this modification would affect the clients that call sqrt, as they would then have to make their calls in a try block and be prepared to catch the exception.
+If this method’s signature were changed to return an exception when the argument is negative, this modification would affect the clients that call sqrt, as they would have to make their calls in a try block and be prepared to catch the exception.

 5.3.1 Example